thneves/Tic-Tac-Toe-Game/README.md

 - You need to have [Ruby](https://www.ruby-lang.org/en/) installed in your local machine:

 ### Setup & install
 - You can clone or download the project folder by using the green button above.
-We assume that you know how to use git and the terminal to clone the repository, otherwise just download the folder.
+In case you want to clone the repository you can follow the next instructions, ohterwise just download the folder in a directory of your choice:
+  - Make sure you have [git](https://git-scm.com/) installed.
+  - Open the terminal following the next set of instructions:
+    - For MS-windows, press the Windows Key + R, write cmd on the box and press enter.
+    - For linux press Ctrl + Alt + T.
+    - If you are on Mac, first click Go > Utilities from the menu bar.
+In the Utilities folder that opens, double-click Terminal.
+  - Navigate to the folder where you want to clone the project folder by using the "cd" command on the terminal followed by the path of your choice.
+  - type "git clone https://github.com/thneves/Tic-Tac-Toe-Game.git" and press enter.

 ### Usage:
-- Open you terminal:
+- Open you terminal if you don't have it open:
   - For MS-windows, press the Windows Key + R, write cmd on the box and press enter.
   - For linux press Ctrl + Alt + T.
   - If you are on Mac, first click Go > Utilities from the menu bar.
 In the Utilities folder that opens, double-click Terminal.